Monitoring, Evaluation, Research and Learning (MERL) Officer

 Within Rwanda , Kigali , East Africa

-Pact seeks a Monitoring, Evaluation, and Learning (MEL) Director for the ACHIEVE Rwanda program.
-ACHIEVE is a five-year, USAID-funded global cooperative agreement with the dual objectives of attaining and sustaining HIV epidemic control among at-risk and hard to reach pregnant and breastfeeding (PBF) women, infants, children, and youth, as well as to mitigate the impact of HIV/ AIDS and prevent HIV transmission among these populations; and supporting the transition of prime funding and implementation to capable local partners in order to meet the PEPFAR goal of 70% of funding to local partners.
+AEE Rwanda seeks a Monitoring, Evaluation, and Learning (MEL) officer for the UBAKA EJO program.
+UBAKA EJO is a seven-year, USAID-funded global cooperative agreement with the dual objectives of attaining and sustaining HIV epidemic control among at-risk and hard to reach infants, children, and youth, as well as to mitigate the impact of HIV/ AIDS and prevent HIV transmission among these populations.

-The aim of ACHIEVE Rwanda is to prevent new HIV infections and reduce vulnerability among orphans and vulnerable children (OVC), and adolescent girls and young women (AGYW) in selected high burden districts in Rwanda.
-The strategic objectives support the Government of Rwanda strategies and priorities for HIV mitigation and prevention, with an emphasis on minimizing negative impacts of HIV on OVC and AGYW; addressing social, behavioral and structural drivers of HIV, and improving access to comprehensive SRH and violence response services to prevent new infections.
-The project supports OVC services in two districts and DREAMS activities in two districts.
-The project also provides capacity development to two local implementing partners to coordinate and support OVC and DREAMS service delivery programming and for USAID and PEPFAR project implementation .
+The aim of UBAKA EJO is to prevent new HIV infections and reduce vulnerability among orphans and vulnerable children (OVC), and adolescent girls and young women (AGYW) in selected high burden districts in Rwanda.
+The strategic objectives support the Government of Rwanda strategies and priorities for HIV mitigation and prevention, with an emphasis on minimizing negative impacts of HIV on OVC and AGYW; addressing social, behavioural, and structural drivers of HIV, and improving access to comprehensive SRH and violence response services to prevent new infections.
+The project supports OVC services in three districts and DREAMS activities in one district. .

 The specific duties to be carried out by the successful candidate are listed below:

-• Support the design and implementation of the project’s MERL system in coordination with Pact’s HQ Results and Measurement (R&M) Team to develop key performance indicators, targets, tools, and appropriate MERL responsibilities across the project.
+• Support the design and implementation of the project’s MERL system in collaboration with UBAKA EJO coordination Team to develop key performance indicators, targets, tools across the project.

-• Manage baseline assessments and support the implementation of research studies with Pact’s HQ R&M Team.
+• Manage baseline assessments and support the implementation of research studies with UBAKA EJO coordination Team.

-• Coordinate any external evaluation processes, including drafting evaluation ToR and selection of firm, in alignment with the award.
+• Coordinate any external evaluation processes, including drafting evaluation ToR and selection of firm, in alignment with an award.

-• Develop and disseminate relevant M&E tools, formats and lead the provision of M&E specific technical training
+• Develop and disseminate relevant M&E tools, formats and provide M&E specific technical training.

-• Support data collection, collation, storage, analysis, and reporting, ensuring that data is of high quality and data quality audit worthy
+• Lead data collection, collation, storage, analysis, and reporting, ensuring that data is of high quality and data quality audit worthy

-• Ensure appropriate training and supportive supervision of all partners in monitoring and evaluation procedures, data collection tools, and data management practices in alignment with the MEL Plan
+• Ensure appropriate training and supportive supervision of all projects staff in monitoring and evaluation procedures, data collection tools, and data management practices in alignment with the MEL Plan

 • Develop and maintain accurate information in a project database, as well as accurate and timely electronic files.

-• Responsible for the data analysis, writing, and review of the results and learning sections of program reports in collaboration with program staff, before submission to donor and ensure consortium partners’ compliance with internal data quality requirements and timely submissions for reporting.
+• Responsible for the data analysis, writing, and review of the results and learning sections of program data reports in collaboration with project staff, before submission to UUE Coordination

-• Commitment to applied learning and adaptation based on data: Support the program team on routine reviews and interpretation of data for learning and adaptation; package and disseminate timely findings in a meaningful way, and make suggestions for adaption
+• Commitment to applied learning and adaptation based on data: Support the project staff on routine reviews and interpretation of data for learning and adaptation; package and disseminate timely findings in a meaningful way, and make suggestions for adaption.

 • Other tasks as assigned

-• Demonstrated relevant technical skills in analyzing quantitative and qualitative data, with excellent organizational as well as English oral and written communication skills
+• Demonstrated relevant technical skills in analysing quantitative and qualitative data, with excellent organizational as well as English oral and written communication skills

 • Demonstrated commitment to data use and learning to improve program performance